Updated: July 14, 2023 |

 4. Identify improvements and unnecessary costs

-With the above information, the organization can become deeply familiar with its granular costs and use the information to cut individual cost drivers, such as:
+With the above information, the organization can evaluate activity performance to become deeply familiar with its granular costs and use the information to cut individual cost drivers, such as:

 • Sourcing less-expensive materials for production